-Shine City Service in Las Vegas (USA)
+Shine City Service in Las Vegas at Lake Mead #USA

-This extraordinary couple was the guide for the clean-up project for the day.
-The volunteer group was tasked with cleaning up litter from Hideaway Cove.
-To access the cove, they traveled about 45 minutes by boat.
+This extraordinary couple coordinated the cleanup project for the day.
+The volunteer group was tasked with clearing out litter from Hideaway Cove.
+In order access the cove, they travelled forty-five minutes by boat.

-On this Sunday afternoon, sixteen volunteers, including members of the Collegiate Association for the Research of Principles Las Vegas (CARP LV) and Generation Peace Academy (GPA), met at Ms. Pike-Nordstrom’s home, where she runs the All Friends Animal Sanctuary.
+On this Sunday afternoon, sixteen volunteers, including members of the Collegiate Association for the Research of Principles Las Vegas (CARP LV) and Generation Peace Academy (GPA), met at Ms. Pike-Nordstrom’s home, where she operates the All Friends Animal Sanctuary.

 The sanctuary’s mission is to rescue and provide a safe, lifelong home to animals in danger of being slaughtered, neglected, and/or mistreated in Las Vegas.
 The sanctuary is currently home to more than fifty animals including: chickens, cows, goats, pigs, turkeys, turtles, sheep, and a sulcata tortoise.
 Following a sanctuary tour, the volunteers had up-close and-personal encounters with many of the animals as they removed manure in several areas, and cleaned, refilled food and water bins.